Alex Nuttall

 Alexander Nuttall (born August 10, 1985) is a Canadian politician who serves as the 47th and current mayor of Barrie.
-Previously, he served on Barrie City Council from 2006 until 2014, and as the member of Parliament for the federal electoral district of Barrie—Springwater—Oro-Medonte from 2015 to 2019.
+Previously, he served on Barrie City Council from 2006 until 2014, and as the member of Parliament for the federal electoral district of Barrie—Springwater—Oro-Medonte from 2015 to 2019, representing the Conservative Party.
 Nuttall won the 2022 Barrie municipal election.

 Early life and education

 Nuttall was born on August 10, 1985 in Liverpool, England.
 He immigrated to Canada with his family in 1989, and grew up living in government-subsidized housing in Barrie, Ontario, with his mother and two older brothers after his parents divorced when he was eight.

 He attended Allandale Heights Public School, was elected student mayor while attending St. Peter's Catholic Secondary School in 2002, and went on to graduate from Innisdale Secondary School in 2004.
-Nuttall majored in Political Science while studying at Redeemer University and Laurentian University.
+Nuttall majored in Political Science while studying at the private Christian Redeemer University and Laurentian University.